 $100,000 accuracy guarantee

 TaxAct’s prices are slightly lower than the industry average for online preparation of State and Federal taxes.
-The Free version allows users to file Federal taxes for free, but with some notable limitations and a fee of $19.95 for the filing of State taxes.
+The Free version allows users to file Federal taxes for free, but with some notable limitations and a fee of $4.95 for the filing of State taxes.
 One such limitation being that users must only have standard deductions and credits.
-The Basic edition is the free version with added support and costs $14.95 for Federal returns and $19.95 for State.

 TaxAct review: Products